Skip to content

 molloy_reed_randomize

-Generates a random realization of a given network based on the observed degree sequence.
+Generates a randomized realization of a given undirected network based on the observed degree sequence.

 Source code in src/pathpyG/algorithms/generative_models.py

-"""Generates a random realization of a given network based on the observed degree sequence.
+"""Generates a randomized realization of a given undirected network based on the observed degree sequence.

 """